XPhyro/scripts/README.md

 - [contexec](src/sh/contexec): Continuously execute a file every time it is modified.
 This is especially useful if you are iteratively processing data using an interpreted or hot-compiled language.
 - [selfl](src/sh/selfl): Select a file or directory with `dmenu`.
 - [ffmw](src/sh/ffmw): `ffmpeg` wrapper for common actions.
 - [tglapp](src/sh/tglapp): Toggle an application on/off based on hashcodes.
+Originally written for toggling applications with the same hotkey via `sxhkd`.
 - [eln](src/sh/eln): Batch edit or create symlinks.
 - [latexstp](src/sh/latexstp): Basically `latexmk` but sucks less and is more minimal.
 - [xins](src/sh/xins): Like `xargs` but for standard input.